BDUG/l4rerust/docs/musl_integration_whitepaper.md

    cargo test -p l4re-libc --test musl_smoke --target aarch64-unknown-linux-musl
    ```

-   Adjust the environment variable and target triple for ARM if desired.
-The
-   test succeeds once the staged musl runtime is visible to the linker and
+   The test succeeds once the staged musl runtime is visible to the linker and
    exports the expected symbols.
 4. Invoke `scripts/build.sh` with additional components (for example
    `--components musl,systemd,lsb_root`) to produce the bootable root